Kotlin/kotlin-native-calculator-sample/README.md

     for more info.
 3. Now build and run the application with Xcode.

-The sample consists of:

-1. Xcode iOS application project, written in Swift.
-It uses Kotlin library to parse simple arithmetic expressions.
+The iOS application is written in Swift.
+It uses Kotlin module as a library.
-2. Kotlin library source code and build script.
-It is built into Objective-C framework by invoking Gradle from custom "Run Script" build phase, and this framework is imported into the Xcode project.
+Kotlin module is built into Objective-C framework by invoking Gradle from custom "Run Script" build phase, and this framework is imported into the Xcode project.

 ## Plain JVM
-The common library can also be compiled to a JVM-application by Kotlin/JVM compiler with Gradle.
+The common module can also be used in JVM application built by Kotlin/JVM compiler with Gradle.
 To build and run it, go to [jvm](jvm/) directory and use
 ```
 ../gradlew run